Overview

 - Mining and oil and gas exploration companies are required to file quarterly reports on cash flow, and activities including changes in tenement interests, issued and quoted securities.

-What are the major differences between public companies and pty ltd companies?
+What are the major differences between public companies and private limited companies?

 In Australia, there are two main categories of companies – private (proprietary) (Pty Ltd) companies and public (Ltd) companies with private companies being the most common.
-The key difference between proprietary companies and public companies is that public companies are open to investment by the public where proprietary companies are not.
-This makes it easier for public companies to raise capital however it attracts a higher level of regulation and compliance protecting investors and the general public.
+The key difference between proprietary companies and public companies are the following:

 While both public and proprietary companies are regulated by ASIC, the level of disclosure a company has to make to ASIC varies depending on their company type.
 Most small to medium proprietary companies will not be required to lodge financial reports with ASIC but all public companies (unless otherwise exempt) must disclose financial statements, directors’ reports and audited accounts on an annual basis.
 They must also hold an Annual General Meeting.